-Today’s guest post is courtesy of SEMrush.com’s Josh Elkin, a digital marketing strategist who writes about traffic acquisition strategies and link building.
+The following is a guest post from SEMrush.com’s Josh Elkin, a digital marketing strategist who writes about traffic acquisition strategies and link building:

 Finding the right way to represent your law firm’s presence online is no easy task.
 Your team may be adept at handling legal cases on a daily basis, but increasing web traffic is another thing entirely.
 However, with the right web tools in place and a sound marketing plan, your website authority will grow organically.
 This will not only increase your authority on the Internet, but you’ll see an increase in website traffic and more inbound leads on a range of inquiries related to your practice’s specialties.